Make-School-Courses/FEW-1.1-Web-Foundations/05-CSS-Layout-with-Flex-Box/README.md

   - Use Border
   - Use Margin
 - Think about the last two elements: **Tip** and **Total**
-  - These each contain two items layed out across a horizontal axis
+  - These each contain two items laid out across a horizontal axis

 ## After Class

 - Work on your Personal Home Page
-- Complete as many levels of Flex Box Zombies as you can
+- Complete as many levels of FlexBox Zombies as you can

 ## Additional Resources